DPDK/dpdk/doc/guides/nics/mlx5.rst

 - ``txqs_max_vec`` parameter [int]

   Enable vectorized Tx only when the number of TX queues is less than or equal to this value.
-Effective only when ``tx_vec_en`` is enabled.

-  On ConnectX-5:

-        - Set to 8 by default on ARMv8.
-        - Set to 4 by default otherwise.

-  On BlueField

-        - Set to 16 by default.
+This parameter is deprecated and ignored, kept for compatibility issue to not prevent driver from probing.

 - ``txq_mpw_en`` parameter [int]